Puff Pastry Apple Strudel: Quick and Easy

 Step 2.
 Prepare the Nut Filling

 - Chop walnuts into desired size.
-Mix walnuts, sugars and breadcrumbs in a small bowl; stir well.
+Mix walnuts, sugars and breadcrumbs in a small mixing bowl; stir well.

 Step 3.
 Assemble the Strudel with Puff Pastry